 - While the milk is heating, whisk together the eggs, yolks, sugar and vanilla in a large mixing bowl.

 - Whisk the scalding milk into the egg mixture then return the mixture to the saucepan.
-Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of a spoon (see the photo in this post).
+Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of a spoon.
 Pour the custard into a clean bowl, cover with plastic wrap and refrigerate until cold.

 - Spread the raspberry preserves onto the flat side of 1/2 the ladyfingers.
 Sandwich with the remaining ladyfingers (you should have about 2 dozen sandwiches).
 Cut a ladyfinger sandwich in half, lengthwise.
 Stand the ladyfinger on end, with the cut side to the outside of a glass trifle bowl.

 - Continue cutting and arranging the ladyfingers until the entire perimeter of the bowl is lined with a "striped" pattern.
 Use half of the remaining uncut cookies to the line bottom of the bowl.
 You can break them up to fit pieces into any gaps between the cookies.

 - Sprinkle a 1/2 cup of the sherry over the cookies on the bottom and sides of the bowl.
 Pour half of the custard into the bowl.
 Arrange the remaining cookies over the custard and sprinkle with the remaining sherry.
 Pour the other half the custard into the bowl.

 - Whip the cream with the powdered sugar and vanilla.
 Drop dollops of cream over the custard, reserving a little to pipe a decorative border, if you'd like.
 Smooth the cream to an even layer and use remaining cream to pipe a decorative border.
 Decorate with fresh fruit or, for the holidays, holly berries and leaves made from marzipan or fondant.